Gumdish/Edgerouter-X-Letsencrypt-certificate/README.md

 **Important**
 This setup is manual process and will not automatically renew the certificate.

-I had to do this as a manual process because my domain registrar does not support DNS API
+I had to do this as a manual process because my domain registrar does not support DNS API.
+You will need to create a DNS TXT record for your domain.
+If you cannot create a TXT record, then this guide will not work for you.

 You will need:
 1. A registered domain - I use hover.com